A tutorial overview of model predictive control for continuous crystallization: current possibilities and future

 The idea of MPC is to solve an optimization problem that produces an optimal sequence of inputs for a given prediction horizon of $N$ steps and to apply only the first input of the sequence to the system.
 In the next time step, the optimization problem is solved again with the updated states, and again the first input is applied to the system.
 This procedure is repeated for the duration of the process.
 The algorithm therefore inverts the process of simulating a model.
 Instead of choosing input values and calculating the next states, we choose desired states (or at least a function of the states and inputs) and calculate a sequence of inputs that achieve the desired states in an optimal fashion for the prediction horizon.

 The standard optimization problem for nonlinear MPC can be formulated as follows:

 where the states of the system at time step $k$ are denoted as $s_k$ and the inputs at time step $k$ are $u_k$.
-We divide the cost function into stage cost $l$ and terminal cost $V_f$.
+The cost function is divided into stage cost $l$ and terminal cost $V_f$.
 The system model is given by $f$, state constraints by $\mathcal{S}$, and input constraints by $\mathcal{U}$.
-Furthermore, we add a constraint for the initial state $s_0$ to be $s_{\text{initial}}$.
-For the solution of the MPC problem, do-mpc \cite{fiedlerDompcFAIRNonlinear2023} and CASADi \cite{anderssonCasADiSoftwareFramework2019} was used with the IPOPT solver \cite{wachterImplementationInteriorpointFilter2006}.
+Furthermore, a constraint is added for the initial state $s_0$ to be $s_{\text{initial}}$.
+We use $s$ for states here to symbolize that the concept of a state here can be applied to the surrogate models shown before, regardless of whether the actual full state of the system $x$ or only measurements $y$ are used.
+For the solution of the MPC problem, do-mpc \cite{fiedlerDompcFAIRNonlinear2023} and CasADi \cite{anderssonCasADiSoftwareFramework2019} were used with the IPOPT solver \cite{wachterImplementationInteriorpointFilter2006}.